Case Studies

 Read the full story

-Learn more about Catholic Community Services of Western Washington on their website.
+Learn more about Catholic Community Services of Western Washington.

 Crossroads Rhode Island used its first Day 1 Families Fund grant to invest in a range of interventions—from offering emergency assistance to divert families from homelessness to bringing on board a housing navigator to help families in need identify safe and affordable housing.
 “We know our model and these resources can get us to functional zero with family homelessness,” says Karen Santilli, CEO of Crossroads Rhode Island.